Hello, 10th Grade Parents!

 A summary of activities and lessons are listed under each class below.

-You are encouraged to check out teachers DP’s by clicking the links to find out what your student is learning at AHS.
+Feel free to check out teachers DP’s by clicking the links to find out what your student is learning at AHS.

 - Humanities and Social Studies – Lori Fisher